 Bon Jovi will perform at Mohegan Sun Arena on Saturday, April 1.

+Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 The Fairfield Museum & History Center takes a look at local trends and events in its exhibit, "Talkin' Bout My Generation," which opens on Friday .
-Find out more.

 Add your comments below